SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 npm install angular@1.6.5 --save
 ```

-Updating the package using npm will install the specified version of the package in your project, update the version number in the package.json file dependencies and the lock file used in your project.
+Updating the package by using npm installs the specified version of the package in your project and updates the version number in the package.json file dependencies and the lock file used in your project.

-Once the packages are installed, execute the following command to clean up any old build artifacts:
+After the packages are installed, execute the following command to clean up any old build artifacts:

 ```sh
 gulp clean
 ```

-### Update your code
+## Update your code

 Depending on breaking API changes, you may have to update your existing project code and config files.
-For each release, the [release notes](https://aka.ms/spfx-release-notes) will highlight any such breaking changes and the modifications required to your existing code.
-You will need to make sure you update your code with those fixes.
+For each release, the [release notes](https://aka.ms/spfx-release-notes) highlight any such breaking changes and the modifications required to your existing code.
+You must make sure you update your code with those fixes.

 You can always build the project to see if you have any errors and warnings by running the command in a console in your project directory: